STAR Lab

 For UNIST undergraduate internship program

-As an undergraduate student, you can choose either to work on assisting experiments of existing projects or to study research basics in the mentioned projects above such as in safety testing of autonomous driving systems and fuzzing.
+As an undergraduate student, you can choose either to work on assisting experiments of existing projects or to study research basics in the mentioned projects above.
 The goal of doing an internship in our lab is to build your research experience in software testing and train your research abilities to eventually work on your own research project.

 Preferred Skills